deeebee/ProgrammingAssignment4/readme.md

 then change the column names to indicate that we have taken the means of these columns finally we write out a file using write_table. if you want to load the data
 	simply use read.table with the default arguments
+The data is available in a variable called summary_data in R when the script has finished as well as the file output.txt in your working directory